Algorithmic electroacoustic music by Risto Holopainen.

 The project folders (except the one called util) contain .cpp files and additional .h header files.
 None of the header files are separated into declaration files and implementation files.
 It is all very simple and stupid: you just compile and run the programs.
 Be sure to read the comments at the top of the .cpp files for further instructions and explanations.

-An album release of the eleven pieces is coming up shortly.
 The final mixes differ somewhat from the raw output of the programs.
 All pieces were treated with acoustic processing and some analog filters, spring reverbs, ring modulation and other effects.

 The titles are: